Presented by: The Rucks Group

 So, in trying to all these elements together, let’s talk about each of those design elements and then let’s say “does that design element actually address internal validity?”; let’s consider the resources that will be needed to implement that design such as the expertise, the time, and that all fundamentally relates to the money and the cost of implementation; then let’s also talk about how participants are going to be selected to be involved in the initiative and as a consequence, a part of the evaluation design – what sample size would be needed, and whether or not that particular design is appropriate for the scale of evaluation

 Let’s first look at an experimental and quasi-experimental design.
 Both of these design approaches address internal validity, however, both of them are high in terms of implementation resources.
 There is a lot of expertise that’s needed to be able to implement and to make sure that it’s implemented to fidelity and that can be really challenging.
 Another challenge, particularly of an experimental design, is how the participants are selected.
 In an experimental design, participants are randomly selected so some participants may receive an intervention while others may not.
-For educational professionals, sometimes that type of random assignment is problematic and so very often if some type of design that addresses internal validity is appropriate, a quasi-experimental is chosen instead of an experimental.
-Again, like with quasi experimental you require a large size and neither of these really are that appropriate for a smaller or moderate scale, more so for a large-scale type of initiative.
+For educational professionals, sometimes that type of random assignment is problematic and so very often if some type of design that addresses internal validity is appropriate, a quasi-experimental is chosen instead of an experimental one.
+Again, like with quasi-experimental you require a large size and neither of these really is that appropriate for a smaller or moderate scale, more so for a large-scale type of initiative.

 That brings us to the next option – non-equivalent comparison.
-A non-equivalent comparison does not address internal validity to the extent that experimental quasi-experimental does but it requires less in terms of the amount of resources and you don’t have to do random assignment and it’s a really good option for a moderate to small-scale project or initiative because of the type of sample size that is associated with it.
+A non-equivalent comparison does not address internal validity to the extent that experimental quasi-experimental does but it requires less in terms of the number of resources and you don’t have to do random assignment and it’s a really good option for a moderate to small-scale project or initiative because of the type of sample size that is associated with it.

 I should note that fundamentally a non-equivalent comparison group differs from a quasi-experimental and when creating two different groups you’re much more able to address that third variable issue, either by how you’re designing the initiative or through additional kind of statistical analysis in terms of controlling those to that third variable and that’s not the case when you’re talking about a non-equivalent comparison group, but it’s still a really good option.